Rosa Salazar

 Rosa Salazar (/ˈsæləzɑr/; born July 16, 1985) is an American actress.
 She had roles in the NBC series Parenthood (2011–2012) and the FX anthology series American Horror Story: Murder House (2011).
 She made her breakthrough as the title character of the film Alita: Battle Angel (2019) and starred in the series Brand New Cherry Flavor (2021), which she also co-produced.

 Salazar appeared in The Divergent Series: Insurgent (2015), Maze Runner: The Scorch Trials (2015), and Maze Runner: The Death Cure (2018) and also appeared in the Netflix films The Kindergarten Teacher (2018) and Bird Box (2018).
-She stars in the Amazon series Undone (2019–2022).
+She starred in the Amazon series Undone (2019–2022).

 Early life

 Salazar was born on July 16, 1985, in Washington, D.C. to Luis and Marilynne Salazar.
 Her father is Peruvian and her mother is French-Canadian.
 She grew up in Washington, D.C. and nearby Greenbelt, Maryland.
 She attended Greenbelt Middle School and Eleanor Roosevelt High School in Greenbelt, where she was active in the theatre program.